stripe-archive/stripe-payments-demo/README.md

 ## Getting Started

-Copy the configuration file:
+Copy the environment variables file:

-    cp config.example.js config.js
+    cp .env.example .env

-Update `config.js` with your own [Stripe API keys](https://dashboard.stripe.com/account/apikeys) and any other configuration details.
+Update `.env` with your own [Stripe API keys](https://dashboard.stripe.com/account/apikeys) and any other configuration details.
+These environment variables are loaded and used in [`config.js`](config.js).

 Install dependencies using npm: